HaleyEgan/Humpback-Whale-Song-Classification/README.md

 By Haley Egan

-This project was conducted in collaboration with Nan Hauser at the Center for Cetacean Research & Conservation, who generously provided audio data for humpback whales in the Cook Islands and Bermuda.
+This project was conducted in collaboration with Nan Hauser at the Center for Cetacean Research & Conservation, who generously shared lots of wonder humpback whale audio data.

 ## Project Overview